sckulkarni246/bb-xm-SLAM-opencv/README.md

 <strong>You can also visit the follwing links for more related info:</strong>

-1) http://shashank-kulkarni.posterous.com/ -- An informal documentation of the project
+1) http://shashankaditya.wordpress.com/ -- An informal documentation of the project - especially the milestones

 2) http://theperfectmixture.wordpress.com/ -- My tech blog with some posts dedicated to this project